Configure a Conda virtual environment

-PyCharm Edu supports creating virtual environments for Python with Conda.
-Before you start, ensure that Anaconda or Miniconda is downloaded and installed on your computer.
+IntelliJ IDEA supports creating virtual environments for Python with Conda.
 The following procedure applies to all supported operating systems.
 Use the platform switcher at the top of this page to view shortcuts specific to your operating system.

 To create a Conda environment

 Refer to the installation instructions for more details.

 Ensure that the Python plugin is installed and enabled.